elfakyn/scp_epub/README.md

 Creates an epub from the scp wiki

-## Credits
+## Usage

-The page HTML parsing/manipulation logic is mostly taken from a different ebook builder, https://github.com/anqxyr/pyscp_ebooks and is designed to be (mostly) backwards compatible with it.

-## Setup
+### Setup

 You need the following environment variables:

 * `WIKIDOT_API_KEY`: your *read-only* wikidot api key

+### How to run the tool

+### How the tool works

+Look in the file `constants/constants.py`.
+The wiki downloads all pages with the category `PAGE_CATEGORY` if they have one of the tags `ALLOWED_TAGS`.
+Each page is downloaded twice: once via the API to get the metadata and the unprocessed format, and once via a web request to the printer-friendly page to get a nicely formatted web page.

+Some pages have really weird formatting, such as SCP-3125.
+These are `EDGE_CASES` and are instead sourced directly from this repository.

+The downloaded pages (as well as the list of pages) are cached locally.
+Unless specified with `bypass_cache=True`, these pages are not downloaded again.

+The downloaded web pages are then passed through a set of processing steps (`process/process_page.py`).
+These turn the scp-wiki html into an epub-friendly html.
+We parse links, handle collapsed blocks, remove images etc. The page HTML parsing/manipulation logic is mostly taken from a different ebook builder, https://github.com/anqxyr/pyscp_ebooks and is designed to be mostly backwards compatible with it.

+## Format reference

-## JSON format
+### JSON format

 * `page_list.json` is an array of wiki page names.
 Each wiki page name is globally unique.
 Wikidot wikis are non-hierarchical.
 * `pages/<page-name>.json` is of the following structure: